 If you use a travel system that allows you to move your baby's car seat from your vehicle to a stroller base, you might be tempted to let your baby finish car naps in the car seat.
-However, sitting in a car seat for lengthy periods can contribute to the development of a flat spot on the back of your baby's head, worsen gastroesophageal reflux disease (GERD) and affect a child's breathing.
+However, using car safety seats for sleep when not traveling can pose a risk to infants.
 Experts suggest not letting your child sleep or relax in the car seat for more than two hours.

 What other features should I look for?

 Consider checking for safety features, including:

 - Practical brakes.
 Look for a stroller that has brakes that are easy to operate.
 Some strollers have brakes that lock two wheels — a special safety feature.
 Make sure your baby can't reach the brake release lever.

 - A wide base.
 Strollers that have wide bases are less likely to tip over.